Superhands89/EasyScrollDots/README.md

 # Open Source License

-<p>If your application is open source and under a license compatible with the GNU GPL license v3, then you can use easyScrollDots without a commercial licence.</p>
+<p>If your application is open source and under a GNU GPL v3 compatible license, then you can use easyScrollDots without a commercial licence.</p>